 The rescue team responded to the search for Weaver without any knowledge of Lambert’s whereabouts.
 After finding a passage into the cavern, the team was able to locate a body in the stream at the base of the waterfall.
 Because the water greatly hampered visibility and created a very cold atmosphere, the team quickly removed the body without further search for articles, etc. At the base of the mountain, it was determined that the body was not Weaver but Lambert.
 A second descent into and search of the moat resulted in the finding of Weaver’s body underwater and 15–20 feet downstream.
 Both victims suffered major head injuries and both had compound fractures of upper and lower extremities.
 (Source: Dr. Richard Wallin, Salt Lake City, Utah)

 Lambert was traveling alone and without an ice ax.
 Had he been reported overdue earlier, it is doubtful that the outcome would have been different except that Weaver’s accident might have been averted, as the United States Forest Service closed the area until the snows cleared.
-Weaver’s accident was caused in part by the fact that he was wearing tennis shoes and had no ice ax.
+Weaver’s accident was cause in part by the fact that he was wearing tennis shoes and had no ice ax.
 We are all reminded by these accidents that traveling on spring snow slopes, with the ever present potential danger of streams underneath and moats, should be done with ropes, as one would in glacier travel.
 (Source: Dr. Richard Wallin, Salt Lake City, Utah)

 SLIP ON SNOW, FALL INTO MOAT, CLIMBING ALONE, INADEQUATE EQUIPMENT